knative/docs/docs/install/installing-istio.md

 istio-pilot             ClusterIP      10.0.3.27    <none>         15010/TCP,15011/TCP,8080/TCP,15014/TCP       2m14s
 ```

-This external IP can be used with your DNS provider with a wildcard `A` record;
+This external IP can be used with your DNS provider with a wildcard `A` record.
+However, for a basic non-production set
-however, for a basic functioning DNS setup (not suitable for production!) this
-external IP address can be used with `xip.io` in the `config-domain` ConfigMap
+up, this external IP address can be used with `xip.io` in the `config-domain` ConfigMap in `knative-serving`.

-in `knative-serving`.
-You can edit this with the following command:
+You can edit this by using the following command:

 ```
 kubectl edit cm config-domain --namespace knative-serving